 Big Joe Talent Show Postponed tonight due to thunderstorms

-This week edition of the Big Joe Jersey Talent Show scheduled for tonight, Sunday, July 25 has been postponed due thunderstorms in the area.
+This weeks edition of the Big Joe Jersey Talent Show scheduled for tonight, Sunday, August 1 has been postponed due thunderstorms in the area.
 All contestants for tonight's show will be rescheduled for a different Sunday night.
-Please Join us next week on Sunday at 7:00 pm in Point Pleasant at Jenkinsons.
+Half will be rescheduled next week Aug.
+8 the other half for Aug 15.
+Please join us next week on Sunday at 7:00 pm in Point Pleasant at Jenkinsons.

 The post above reflects the thoughts and observations of New Jersey 101.5 weekend host Big Joe Henry.
 Any opinions expressed are Big Joe’s own.